 London, EC4R 2SP.

-The assessors will report their findings and recommendations to the membership Secretary and will then inform the committee who will make a final decision based on the information received.
+The assessors will report their findings and recommendations to the membership Secretary and will then inform the membership committee who will make a final decision based on the information received.

 In exceptional circumstances where a workshop visit is not possible, applicants will be expected to send 12 high definition digital photographs of their current work along with 3 physical pieces of current work.
 Postage and insurance costs for any work sent would be at the applicant’s expense, as would its return.
 This should all be sent to the above address once advised to do so.